apache/nuttx-apps/nshlib/README.txt

   Execute the sequence of NSH commands in the file referred to by <script-path>.

-o shutdown [--reset]
+o shutdown [--reboot]

-  Shutdown and power off the system or, optionally, reset the system immediately.
+  Shutdown and power off the system or, optionally, reset and reboot the system immediately.
 This command depends on hardware support to power down or reset the system; one, both, or neither behavior may be supported.

 o sleep <sec>